heptarch/heptarch.github.io/drafts/cone.md

 </span>

 SIMPLICIO. <span style="padding-left: 40px; display:block">
 Why examine at all then?
-We could simply instruct the students and leave it at that.
+We could simply instruct the students and be done with it.
 </span>

 SALVIATI. <span style="padding-left: 40px; display:block">